j-hagedorn/journals_of/content/poems/2020-03-09-membrance-ezra.md

 Others may gather there

-let the space of that mystery yourself be a conduit to love sheltering openness
+let the space of that mystery yourself be a conduit to Love, that sheltering immensity

-Scouring all but what is needed
+scouring all but what is needed:

 the mind as empty of judgment
 as the lungs full of breath.